Mexican living in Playa del Carmen for 7 years, I’m sharing my local tips with you!

 The roads in the Yucatan are in good condition and well-secured.
 You shouldn’t encounter any issues driving on Mexican roads.

-Contrary to common belief, tourist areas in Mexico are safe, and you shouldn’t feel in danger during your road trip as long as you adhere to common sense rules.
+Contrary to common belief, tourist areas in Mexico are safe, and you shouldn’t feel any danger during your road trip as long as you adhere to common sense rules.

 Most crime occurs far away from tourists and within organized groups involved in illegal activities.